boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

    Since all CC students operate on the same daily schedule ([the Block plan](https://www.coloradocollege.edu/basics/blockplan/whats-a-block.html)), bottlenecks are frequent across campus.
 A lot of students walk in right after lunch and before breaks (fall break, weekends, [block breaks](https://www.coloradocollege.edu/basics/blockplan/blockbreak/index.html)).
 Thankfully, I’ve never seen a concerningly long line at the health center (max I’ve seen is ~8), but more appointments could mean almost no waiting ever since appointments would spread out the testing.
 Not to mention that lots of people bunched together in a line isn’t something you want during a pandemic.
 3. #### Students *might* get tested more

-   More testing is good and if the process is easier, more people might get tested. *However*, of the students I’ve talked to, no one told me they didn’t get tested because the appointment process was too annoying.
+   More testing is good and if the process is easier, more people might get tested. *However*, none of the students I talked to told me they didn’t get tested because the appointment process was too annoying.
 If my design was implemented, I would want to compare the testing rates before and after to see if it had any effect.

 ## What I'd Do Differently Next Time